ipavanteja/Linux-Commands/README.md

    @teja$ ls -l
    -rwxrwxrwx 1 teja teja      0 Feb 28  2022  file.txt
    ```
    - Instead of date we can specify time.
-This will update current date.
+This will update the current date.
    ```
    @teja$ touch -d '10:30' file.txt
    @teja$ ls -l
    -rwxrwxrwx 1 teja teja      0 Nov 27  10:30  file.txt
    ```
-   - `-t` option can update both `date and time` that we mention in a specified format.
+   - `-t` option can update both the `date and time` that we mention in a specified format.
    ```
    $ touch -t YYMMDDHHMM [file_name]
    ```